mkayeterry/usda-fdc-data/README.md

-# USDA Food Data Central Preprocessing
+# USDA Food Data Central Processing

 This repository contains scripts to download and process datasets from the USDA Food Data Central (FDC) for easy analysis and integration into other projects.